stanislav-tsapenko/ecommerce-user-behavior-analysis/README.md

 ## How to View the Tableau Dashboard

-ou can view the interactive Tableau dashboard via the following link:
+You can view the interactive Tableau dashboard via the following link:
 [**↗ Comprehensive E-commerce Sales and User Behavior Analysis**](https://public.tableau.com/views/E_commerce_17498228881310/ComprehensiveE-commerceSalesandUserBehaviorAnalysis)

 ## How to Run the Colab Notebook